 Title sections support a number of section options including, if your theme allows for it, changes to the text colour, colour and opacity of an image overlay, change to the section height, and changes to how the background image and overlaying text react to the page scrolling.

-The Title section options include a full screen and a half screen layout.
+The Title section options include a full screen layout, a half screen layout and one with text only (no background media).
 In a full screen title layout, the title text appears overlaid on an image, whereas the half screen option dedicates one half of the screen to the title image, and one half to the text.
 As well as for stylistic purposes, this may be a preferred option when all other placements of title text are likely to obscure important parts of the image.